sigma-libra/sigma-libra/README.md

 - 👋 Hi, I’m @sigma-libra
-- 👀 I’m interested in software development, cloud computing, data science and artificial intelligence
+- 👀 I’m interested in software development, cloud computing, and app development
-- 🌱 I’m currently learning about Angular, Ruby and the AWS Cloud
+- 🌱 I’m currently learning about Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on X
 - 📫 How to reach me: no

 <!---